omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-locally.md

 - Bandwidth: 20 Mbps

 > The requirements are based on the network's load in Q2 2020.
 It is recommended to use hardware with higher performance to avoid a potential increase in the volume of transactions.

-## Estimated Costs

-The costs of running a Watcher locally can vary and are defined as follows:
-- Internet bill
-- Ethereum full node costs

 ## Installation Process